 - Monthly Income Plans – MIP

 - Liquid Funds

-Balanced funds: As the name suggest they, are a mix of both equity and debt funds.
-They invest in both equities and fixed income securities, which are in line with pre-defined investment objective of the scheme.
-These schemes aim to provide investors with the best of both the worlds.
-Equity part provides growth and the debt part provides stability in returns.
+As the name suggests they, are a mix of both equity and debt funds.
+They invest in both equities and fixed income securities, which are in line with a pre-defined investment objective of the scheme.
+These schemes aim to provide investors with the best of both worlds.
+The equity part provides growth and the debt part provides stability in returns.